-In 1839, with curiosity and wonder, Henry David Thoreau (1817 – 1862) set out with his brother.
-They drift and row at leisure up two meaningful rivers in northern Massachusetts.
+In 1839, fifteen years before Walden, Henry David Thoreau (July 12, 1817 – May 6, 1862) set out with his brother John to drift and row at leisure up two rivers in northern Massachusetts.

-In this deeply reflective writing, Thoreau ponders the immediate and the detailed.
-He writes of religion, humanity, government and nature.
+In this deeply reflective writing, Thoreau considers religion, humanity, government, and wilderness.
 He tries to make sense of the disruptive Industrial Revolution.1

 We often imagine Thoreau to be an anti-society advocate, but that is a modern imposition.
 As the majority of society ceases to earn a living from the land, we’ve begun to see nature as something we enter or exit, not something with which we coexist.2